7 ways to reduce your tax liability

 The amount of income tax you pay is based on your gross income, and the simplest way to reduce your gross income is to optimize your pension contributions.

-Whether you manage your own 401(k) or IRS account, or have an employer-sponsored pension plan, you can contribute more from your monthly income to your savings schemes without paying additional tax on it.
+Whether you manage your own Traditional Roth IRA or have an employer-sponsored 401(k) plan, you can contribute more from your monthly income to your savings schemes without paying additional tax on it.

 Your growing savings will amass and compound over time, and you will only pay tax when you take out your savings.